 Frequently Asked Questions

-You may have heard of the word, “Reiki,” but it’s common that it ends there.
+You may have heard of the word, “Reiki,” but may never have experienced it or not know much about it.
 The following are questions people ask me often; I hope they’re helpful.
-If you don’t find what you’re looking for here, feel free to ask me directly at [email protected].
-You can also read about my Why Reiki? page to learn more.
+If you don’t find your answers here, feel free to ask me directly at email@example.com or 347.509.6455.

 What does the word “Reiki” mean?